On the Variance, Admissibility, and Stability of Empirical Risk Minimization: Introduction

 \section{Introduction}

-Maximum Likelihood and the method of Least Squares are fundamental procedures in statistics.
-The study of asymptotic consistency of Maximum Likelihood has been central to the field for almost a century \citep{wald1949note}.
-Along with consistency, failures of Maximum Likelihood have been thoroughly investigated for nearly as long \citep{NeymanScott48, bahadur1958examples, Ferguson82}.
-In the context of estimation of non-parametric models, the seminal work of \citep{birge1993rates} provided \textit{sufficient} conditions for minimax optimality (in a non-asymptotic sense) of Least Squares while also presenting an example of a model class where this basic procedure is sub-optimal.
-Three decades later, we still do not have necessary and sufficient conditions for minimax optimality of Least Squares when the model class is large.
-While the present paper does not resolve this question, it makes several steps towards understanding the behavior of Least Squares --- equivalently, Empirical Risk Minimization (ERM) with square loss --- in large models.
+Maximum Likelihood (MLE) and the method of Least Squares (LS) are fundamental procedures in statistics.
+The study of the asymptotic consistency of MLE has been central to the field for almost a century \citep{wald1949note}.
+Along with consistency, its failures have been thoroughly investigated throughout the history of statistics \citep{NeymanScott48, bahadur1958examples, Ferguson82}.
+In the setting of non-parametric estimation, the seminal work of \citep{birge1993rates} provided \textit{sufficient} conditions for minimax optimality (in a non-asymptotic sense) of LS while also presenting an example of a model class where this basic procedure is sub-optimal.
+Three decades later, we still do not have necessary and sufficient conditions for minimax optimality of LS---equivalently, Empirical Risk Minimization (ERM) with square loss---in general.
+While the present paper does not resolve this question, it makes several steps towards understanding its behavior in large models.

-Beyond intellectual curiosity, the question of minimax optimality of Least Squares is driven by the desire to understand the current practice of fitting large or overparametrized models, such as neural networks, to data (cf. \citep{belkin2019does,bartlett2020benign}).
-At the present moment, there is little theoretical understanding of whether such unregularized data-fitting procedures are optimal, and the study of their statistical properties may lead to new methods with improved performance.
+Beyond intellectual curiosity, the question of the minimax optimality of the LS is driven by the desire to understand the current practice of fitting large or overparametrized models, such as neural networks, to data (cf. \citep*{belkin2019does,bartlett2020benign}).
+At present, there is little theoretical understanding of whether unregularized data-fitting procedures are optimal, and studying their statistical properties may lead to new methods with improved performance.

-In addition to minimax optimality, many other important properties of Least Squares with large models are yet to be understood.
-For instance, little is known about its \textit{stability} with respect to perturbations of the data.
+In addition to minimax optimality, many other essential properties of LS on large models are yet to be understood.
+For instance, little is known about its \textit{stability} under data perturbations.
 It is also unclear whether \textit{approximate} minimizers of empirical loss enjoy similar statistical properties as the exact solution.
-Conversely, one may ask whether in the landscape of possible solutions, a small perturbation of Least Squares itself is a near-optimizer of empirical loss.
+Conversely, one may ask whether in the landscape of possible solutions, a small perturbation of the minimizer output by LS itself is a near-optimizer of empirical loss.